 However as we have seen, this is strictly only true in a qualified sense.

-Ultimately, when one allows for the proper differentiation and integration with respect to all stages (which occurs with the radial bands), one can indeed form an enhanced perspective with respect to previous bands.
+Ultimately, when one allows for the proper differentiation and integration with respect to all stages (which occurs with the radial bands), one can indeed form an enhanced perspective (of both aspects) with respect to previous bands.
 However this can only be achieved comparatively late in development and is never achieved in a complete manner.

 Therefore until the radial stages are reached, which in a mature developed sense occurs but rarely, what seems progress from one perspective (e.g. integration) may seem like a regress with respect to the alternative perspective (i.e. differentiation) and vice versa.